HERE's WHY, No, I WILL NOT 'LET YOU KNOW MY THOUGHTs' or give feedback FOr Free:

 Many of you contacting me are up-and-coming artists.
 I love and respect your hustle, and am looking forward to getting to know you through your music.
-It's not easy to "make it" in the music industry, and while I'm absolutely the opposite of an expert on the matter, I can only imagine how difficult it is to secure press and attention for something you've spent so much time and energy creating.
+It's not easy to "make it" in the music industry, and while I'm absolutely not a veteran expert on the matter, I can only imagine how difficult it is to secure press and attention for something you've spent so much time and energy creating.
 I do my best to reply to every single email that comes across my inbox, simply because I know many music writers don't prioritize, or even have, the time to reply to the hundreds of press releases we receive each month.
 One day, I won't be able to respond either.
 I know how discouraging a lack of response can be, and that is why, yes, I still reply even though, most of the time, I have to pass on covering someone's music for one reason or another.

 I have spent a great deal of time going back and forth on the subject of offering my feedback and opinion when people I don't know (and the people I do know) request it.
 After months of obsessive thought and consideration, I no longer am commenting on music, outside of my professional work, unless I am being properly compensated for my time.

 First of all, I am an enthusiast of music.
 I write about music because I love it and because I have zero musical talent and cannot make it myself.
 My life would be very bland without it, and a large majority of my time is spent researching, listening and paying attention to the contemporary music landscape.
 I am interested in stories, I love focusing on lyrics and a well-produced beat will likely win me over any day of the week.
 At this point in my career, I do not identify with being a music critic because I prefer to use my writing talents to share music and details about the musician who created it, as opposed to digesting something and explaining why I do or don't like it.
-Plus, I'm only 26.
-I'm still new here.
+Plus, I'm only 27.
+In a lot of ways, I'm still new here.

 I try to write about music I am passionate about whenever I can.
-While being a critic obviously is an inevitable part of my job, I just personally gravitate towards being a supporter.
+While being a critic obviously is an inevitable part of my chosen profession, I just personally gravitate towards being a supporter.
 A fan.
 I'm curious, and I'm excited.
 And yes, I'm fully aware my stressing out about people asking me for my feedback is a very wonderful first world problem to have.
 I know, and I'm sorry.
 Again, this is my personal blog and my space to explain why I don't want to offer my thoughts for free and why I don't want to be someone that deletes emails and goes about their work day.
 It's just the writer in me.

 That being said, tell me exactly how does my feedback as a writer benefit you as a musician?
 You should specify what you are looking for and how you think I can be of assistance given my background, my personal tastes and my area of expertise.